-The Heard Museum is pleased to announce a new original exhibition, Leon Polk Smith: Hiding in Plain Sight, opening to the public on Feb.
-5, 2021.
+The Heard Museum is pleased to announce a new original exhibition, Leon Polk Smith: Hiding in Plain Sight, opening on Feb.
+4, 2021.
 Leon Polk Smith, one of the great American artists of the 20th century, has been studied and celebrated through major exhibitions, publications and scholarship over many years - and yet, a significant source of inspiration and influence on his artistic production remains largely unexplored.
 Leon Polk Smith: Hiding in Plain Sight takes visitors on the journey of how a young Smith, influenced by American Indian culture in his native Oklahoma, became one of America's most accomplished painters and a founding icon of midcentury modern art and design.